Skip to content

 • "local": For single-instance deployments.
 No external message broker is used.

-• "redis": Uses a Redis server (or Sentinel setup) as a message broker.
+• "redis": Uses a Redis server as a message broker.

 • "redis-cluster": Uses a Redis Cluster as a message broker.